ormastes/deeplearning_study/reasoning/Reasoning.md

 ## Equations

 Both **GRPO** (Group Relative Policy Optimization) and **PPO** (Proximal Policy Optimization) share the fundamental concept of using a clipped surrogate objective to constrain policy updates.
-However, GRPO adapts this approach specifically for LLM fine-tuning by replacing the per-token advantage computed with a critic (value network) with a group-relative advantage calculated from multiple sampled completions per prompt.
+However, GRPO adapts a group-relative advantage calculated from multiple sampled completions per prompt with a method used in fine tunning to prevent radical changes on traing model.

 ### PPO Objective